What's New Scooby-Doo?

 Frequently Asked Questions

-This series featured Frank Welker voicing both Fred and Scooby-Doo, while Casey Kasem returned as the voice of Shaggy.
-Mindy Cohn and Grey DeLisle rounded out the cast as Velma and Daphne, establishing a fan-favorite vocal lineup for the decade.
+The series featured Frank Welker as the voice of both Fred and Scooby-Doo, while Casey Kasem returned to voice Shaggy Rogers.
+Mindy Cohn and Grey DeLisle provided the voices for Velma and Daphne, establishing a cast that would define the characters for many years across various media.

 FAQ Refined:: March 2026